The Perfect One Week Peru Itinerary for First Timers

 You’ll only have two flights (Lima to Cusco and back), a couple of bus rides or private transfers, and then a train up to Machu Picchu.

-To see the Sacred Valley you’ll need to either join an organized tour, hire a private driver (which is relatively affordable), or rent a car.
+To see the Sacred Valley you’ll need to either join an organized tour or hire a private driver (which is relatively affordable).
 It’s also entirely possible to visit using public transport in the form of shared combis and colectivos, but not if you only have a day or two.
-You could also rent your own car, but I do not recommend it, especially if it would be your first time driving in Latin America.

 The journey to Machu Picchu is usually done via train from the town of Ollantaytambo, but can also be done direct from Cusco.
 The train is the easiest and by far best option.
 It is comfortable, fast, and provides wonderful views.
 The only downside is that it is a bit expensive.
-While you can do the same journey by bus, I never recommend it unless you are on a very small budget.
+While you can do the same journey by bus, I never recommend it unless you are on a very tight budget.

 Is Lima worth visiting?